-Cheese has got to be one of my guilty pleasures… I mean, it doesn’t matter how thin I get, I’m always the curviest version of whatever size I am in and I think a lot of it has to do with my love for cheese…shhh!
+Cheese is definitely one of my guilty pleasures… I mean, it doesn’t matter how thin I get in my fitness journey, I’m always the curviest version of whatever size I am in and I think a lot of it has to do with my love for cheese…shhh!
 I also love a tasty dip recipe that can be eaten with either chips or veggies, so when I found this High Protein Queso Dip Recipe, I knew I just had to share it with all of you…as well as some tips on how to make it even higher protein and lower in fat.

 Not all queso recipes are the same… some are super fattening and also low in protein, that’s why I’m so excited to share with you guys this…